Orinoco cocktail

 1. Select and pre-chill a Coupe glass.

-2. Prepare garnish of dust with cacao powder.
+2. Prepare garnish of cacao powder.

 3. SHAKE all ingredients with ice.